 People make a lot of money from Forex trading.
 However, the process of actually trading forex can be very daunting.
+If you are a beginner we highly recommend you to check out this guide: how to start forex trading as a beginner.
 In this article, we’ve outlined and explained the fundamental news of Forex trading for 2019.
 After reading this piece, you’ll be able to:

 - Choose how you want to trade forex